aqiu384/p5r-walkthrough/src/overworld.md

     * Saturday: Rotate through previous 5 drinks starting with Monday
     * Sunday: Bonus skill
 * Activity Notes:
-    * All party members except Akechi and Kasumi carry bonus stats and into New Game +
+    * All party members carry bonus stats and into New Game+
-    * All party members except Akechi and Kasumi can relearn bonus skills from previous playthroughs through the church confessional
+    * All party members can relearn bonus skills from previous playthroughs using church confessional
 * Bonus skills for party except Futaba:
     * 6/26: Tetrakarn
     * 7/3: Matarukaja